At our family clinic we focus on excellence, integrity, and quality health care!

 Q: How will the doctors at First Physicians treat my sinusitis?

-A: The doctors at First Physicians will examine you while receiving your medical history to determine the cause of your symptoms.
+A: The doctors at First Physicians will examine you while receiving your medical history to determine the cause of your symptoms, in building with commercial pipe supply rochester ny.
 Depending on your diagnosis, they will choose the best course of action and treatment for you.
 For example, if your doctor determines that allergies are causing your sinusitis, they may prescribe oral antihistamines, a saline nasal spray, a steroid nasal spray and possibly a mucolytic (an oral medicine that thins out the nasal mucus) and a decongestant.
 If your doctor determines that a bacterial infection is causing your sinusitis, you may be prescribed an oral antibiotic.